Jonathan Baxter

 Art Projects and …

-Artist-led projects
+Artist-led (self-initiated) projects

-2019-ongoing: I’m currently in the process of formalising A+E, a conceptual framework that braids the terms accident and emergency, art and ecology, art and education.
-A+E delivers art and ecology projects that address the climate and ecological crisis over a ten-year period.
-Current projects include an emerging Art and Ecology Programme at St Mary’s Episcopal Cathedral, Edinburgh.
+2013-ongoingA+E, a conceptual framework and organisational persona braiding the terms accident and emergency, art and ecology, art and education.
+A+E delivers art and ecology projects to address the climate and ecological crisis through a variety of self-initiated and commissioned projects.

-2013-18: On Site Projects (OSP), an artist-led curatorial project exploring community, ecology and cultural activism.
-OSP organised and delivered reading groups, film screenings and a film festivals, a year-long artists’ development programme which led to the Dundee Commons Festival (2015), four gallery-based exhibitions, and a poster-based public art project co-curated with Nomas* Projects called Sharing Not Hoarding (2015-18).
-The latter reopened during lockdown and ran from 2020-21.
+2013-18On Site Projects (OSP), an artist-led curatorial project exploring community, ecology and cultural activism.
+OSP organised and delivered various Reading Towards Action groups, film screenings (inc. Dundee’s first Take One Action Film Festival, 2015), a year-long artists’ development programme which culminated in the Dundee Commons Festival (2015), four gallery-based exhibitions (see below), and a ‘meanwhile public art project’ called Sharing Not Hoarding, co-curated with Nomas* Projects (2015-18).
+The latter reopened during lockdown and now continues on an ad hoc basis.

-2013-17: Dundee Urban Orchard (DUO) (with Sarah Gittins), a socially engaged art and horticulture project working with over 25 community and cultural organisations to plant 25 small-scale orchards in Dundee.
+2013-17Dundee Urban Orchard (DUO) (with Sarah Gittins), a socially engaged art and horticulture project working with over 25 community and cultural organisations to plant 25 small-scale orchards in Dundee.
 In addition to planting orchards DUO ran orchard maintenance and care workshops, organised public discussions on food sovereignty, delivered art workshops exploring cultural and biological diversity through the metaphor of an ‘Orchard City’, developed and toured a print exhibition designed for community centres in Dundee (also shown in several libraries and schools), supported a growing network of community gardens in the city, and created gallery-based exhibitions for GENERATORprojects, Dundee (View, 2014), Tent Gallery, Edinburgh (Urbane, 2015), Triennale di Milano (City After the City, 2016), ONCA, Brighton (Harvest, 2016), and Whitespace, Edinburgh (Arrivals, 2016).

-2009-12: Dundee Artists in Residence (D-AiR), a social sculpture and peer-led curatorial programme, responsible for organising and delivering two public art and performance festivals, two anchor exhibitions at Hannah Maclure Centre, University of Abertay Dundee, an exhibition and events program at University of Dundee Botanic Garden, four art residencies, a skillshare workshop, a community garden project, and an extensive programme of reading groups, performance platforms, art walks, and field trips.
+2009-12Dundee Artists in Residence (D-AiR), a social sculpture and peer-led curatorial programme, responsible for organising and delivering two week-long public art and performance festivals (Dundee Live, 2011 and Performing Worlds 2012), two summer exhibitions at Hannah Maclure Centre, University of Abertay Dundee (Soil, 2012 and Performing World, 2010 – both framed as anchor exhibitions for the aforementioned festivals), an exhibition and events program at University of Dundee Botanic Garden (Art and Ecology – Where Two Worlds Meet, 2010), four artists residencies (at Hannah Maclure Centre, University of Abertay Dundee, Tayside Recyclers, Botanic Garden, University of Dundee, and Camperdown Wildlife Centre – 2009-12), a DIY skillshare workshop (2010-12), a community garden project (2009-10), and an extensive programme of reading groups, performance platforms, art walks, and field trips etc.

-2004-6: Chaplaincy Art Project (CAP), an artists’ residency working with patients in three acute psychiatric wards to refurbish three interfaith chapels and two Muslim prayer rooms for Sheffield Care Trust, NHS.
-CAP led to Drawing Space, a fortnightly art workshop for mental health service users living in the community.
+2004-6Chaplaincy Art Project (CAP), an artist residency working with patients across three acute psychiatric wards.
+The project was designed to refurbish three interfaith chapels and two Muslim prayer rooms within Sheffield Care Trust, NHS.
+CAP also developed a community-based project called Drawing Space, a fortnightly art workshop for mental health service users.
 My role in both projects was that of initiator, lead-artist and project coordinator.

 Commissioned projects